Switzerland´s Mountains – Best Mountain Views Without Hiking

 How to Get To Niederhorn Mountain: I probably should not give any directions as I got it wrong and ended up in the wrong station but as I somehow managed to get up, I will give you directions (I double-checked for you).
 There are different ways to get up.
 You can drive up to Beatenbucht by car/bus and take the funicular from there to Beatenberg.
 From there you can take the cable car to get up Niederhorn Mountain.

 Price Adults: Beatenbucht-Niederhorn Mountain about 53CHF (about 50€).
 If you start from Beatenbrg it will be cheaper.
-Discounts with with guest card Beatenberg, Interlaken, Habkernp and Jungfrau Region.
+Discounts with a guest card Beatenberg, Interlaken, Habkernp and Jungfrau Region.

 With this guide about twelve of Switzerland’s mountains that do not require hiking to get to the summit, you are good to go.
 Choose whichever mountain excites you and visit.
 Even better, make it a point to visit all twelve in your lifetime.
 As often, I have saved the best for last!
 Find out about the most amazing mountain ride in Switzerland.